discordjs/guide/guide/voice/voice-connections.md

 # Voice Connections

-Voice connections represent a connection to a voice channel in a Guild.
-You can only connect to one voice channel in a Guild at a time.
+Voice connections represent connections to voice channels in a guild.
+You can only connect to one voice channel in a guild at a time.

 Voice connections will automatically try their best to re-establish their connections when they move across voice channels, or if the voice server region changes.